lovejapps/ma-cards/plan.md

 - BUG: When host clicks Start Game, UI does not update for all players; fix lobby-to-game transition for all players.
 - New requirement: When a player leaves, remove them from the game state and continue to the next player.
 - BUG: Endless loop of game creation when user creates a game.
+- BUG: First join attempt says "not found"; user must join a second time.
+- BUG: Host no longer sees Start Game button in lobby.
+- Root cause: WebSocket connection is torn down and recreated on URL change, causing host/client state loss and join failures.
+- BUG: Creating a game enters loading state and nothing happens.
+- BUG: Player list text color in lobby is unreadable on web before game starts.
+- UI requirement: Card designs should show icons (suit/symbol), not just text.
+- New requirement: Add a red and black joker to the deck and display them with appropriate icons/colors.
+- New rule: Joker can be played on any card, and any card can be played on a Joker.
+- New requirement: Add a "pass turn" option—after drawing, player must explicitly pass to end their turn; do not auto-advance.
+- New rule: If a player plays K, they must immediately play another card if possible, or else draw another card before passing turn.

 ## Task List
 - [x] Integrate socket.io-client into the frontend project.